 Alongside Liverpool Biennial 2025, exhibitions and events programmed by Independents Biennial will take place across all six boroughs of Merseyside, featuring 300+ artists across 120 spaces.

 Advance booking is required for some events.
-Further details can be found at biennial.com/events.
+Further details, including event timings, locations and accessibility information will be announced in the coming weeks.